 - General garden pruning: A forged bypass pair covers most live stems and seasonal shaping.

-- Fine or professional work: Choose a model with high carbon steel and precise grind for surgical cuts.
+- Fine or professional work: Choose high carbon steel with a precise grind for surgical cuts.

 - Old or hard wood: Use an anvil pattern or a saw when the branch is beyond the rated thickness of your secateurs.